OUR MISSION

 2. Create and post sample letters that can be copied by our Ambassadors and sent to hotels, tour companies, airlines, and our representatives in government requesting more targeted and effective steps be taken to better educate both visitors and locals alike about protecting and even improving our local environment.

-3. To attempt to harness and utilize social media to provide efficient avenues to communicate ideas, post and share volunteer opportunities, and in hopes of better educating our readers on ocean related topics.
+3. To harness and utilize social media to provide efficient avenues to communicate ideas, post and share volunteer opportunities, and in hopes of better educating our readers on ocean related topics.

 4. To leverage social media 'likes' and 'shares' to pressure hotels, tour companies, airlines and government officials to take action on specifically targeted issues and requests.